Freedom of Speech

 18. Organisers have a duty to see that nothing in the preparations for or conduct of an event infringes the law, e.g. by conduct likely to cause a breach of the peace or incitement to illegal acts.

 19. The chairperson of the event has a personal duty to secure as far as possible that both the audience and the speaker act in accordance with the law during the event.
-In cases of unlawful conduct the chairperson is required to give appropriate warning and in cases of continuing unlawfulness to require the withdrawal or removal of the person(s) concerned by the stewards or security staff, or to close the event to call the police as necessary.
+In cases of unlawful conduct the chairperson is required to give appropriate warning and in cases of continuing unlawfulness to require the withdrawal or removal of the person(s) concerned by the stewards or security staff, or to close the event and to call the police as necessary; or, in the case of a virtual event held on an online platform, to remove the person(s) concerned from the Chat and/or the Call.

 21. No alcoholic drinks may be consumed in the area where the event takes place.